-- 1. RSAG- Might benefit from being grouped with 14, 15, 16, below as a single 'Route Design' DP and it should include a statement that says, "will minimise and, where possible, reduce the impact of these routes on other airspace users outside the controlled airspace". - 2.
+- 1. RSAG Might benefit from being grouped with 14, 15, 16, below as a single 'Route Design' DP and it should include a statement that says, "will minimise and, where possible, reduce the impact of these routes on other airspace users outside the controlled airspace". - 2.
 MLRA Strongly Agree- The procedures should allow ATCOS the time to ensure that Aircraft can comply with the new tracks with accurate PBN departures routes from Runway departure routes from Runway 32.

 This DP was supported by the stakeholders.
-From the comments and with the desire to make the DPs more manageable to take forward to the options development phase, this DP has been combined with DP13, DP14 and DP15 into a consolidated Systemisation Design Principle.
+From the comments and with the desire to make the DPs more manageable to take forward to the options development phase, this DP has been combined with the original DP13, DP14 and DP15 into a consolidated Systemisation Design Principle.

-DP7 - Systemisation - The arrival transitions and departure procedures shall be deconflicted and integrate with the en-route network, as per the FASI(N) programme, and in the case of the arrival transitions shall integrate with the Instrument Approach Procedures (IAPs) reducing the requirement for tactical coordination.
+Final wording of Systemisation DP - The new procedures will integrate with the en-route network, as per the FASI(N) programme.
+If required, the arrival transitions shall integrate with the Instrument Approach Procedures (IAPs), deconflict with the departure procedures, reducing the requirement for tactical coordination.

-2.22.1.
+3.22.1.
 To what extent do you agree with each of the draft DPs?
 Please provide comment as to how you would prefer the Design Principle in question reworded or why you would like to see it removed altogether.